All the Way Up (Emily Osment song): Critical reception

-Critical response to "All the Way Up" was generally mixed, with the majority of critics leaning more toward the positive side.
-Andrew Leahy, of allmusic, stated that "After flirting with pop and country on her early recordings, Emily Osment underwent a rock & roll makeover for her debut EP, All the Right Wrongs."
+Critical response to "All the Way Up" was generally mixed.
+Andrew Leahy, of AllMusic, stated that "After flirting with pop and country on her early recordings, Emily Osment underwent a rock & roll makeover for her debut EP, All the Right Wrongs."
 They also went on to state that "Despite some fairly catchy songs, [Osment] never quite shakes [herself] free of the Disney machine: [she] embraces Auto-Tune, emphasizes overly polished production, and generally whittles away at the sharp teeth these tunes might've otherwise had.
-In their review of the album, absolutepunk.net stated "All The Way Up, though upbeat, contains mundane lyrics (“Its my life, it’s a riot/ Come on, baby, you can’t deny it”), and boring pop melodies."
-They even went on to say that Oment was suffering a major identity crisis (referring to her signing with Wind-up Records instead of Hollywood Records like most Disney artist.)
+In their review of the album, AbsolutePunk stated "All The Way Up, though upbeat, contains mundane lyrics (“Its my life, it’s a riot/ Come on, baby, you can’t deny it”), and boring pop melodies."
+Some called the song childish, stating that Osment tries to come across as "fierce", but just falls flat in the end.

-The single did receive positive reviews as well, though.
+Others praised the single, calling it a magnificent start to her career.
 In their review of the single, sodahead.com said the song was their favorite on the album.
 They went on to say that the song was very "fun", and makes you "wanna get up and dance!"

 Chart performance

 "All the Way Up" received little promotion and failed to make a major impact in most musical charts worldwide.
 The song also managed to chart on the Canadian Hot 100, debuting at number 77 on the chart the week of its release.
 After rising up one spot to 76 the following week, it then fell to 94, before completely falling off the chart the following week.
+The music video peaked at number three on Yahoo!
+Video.